 - Children 3 Euro

 There are an incredible number of impressive cities and cultural highlights in Bavaria.
 On a road trip through Bavaria you don’t know where to stop everywhere.
-We have tried to make a great selection here with our highlights and hope you can also inspire you for one or the other.
+We have tried to make a great selection here with our highlights.

 In Schwangau is the magnificent Neuschwanstein Castle.
 Probably every foreigner knows besides the FC Bayern and the German Autobahn also this famous castle, which is even supposed to have been the model for the Disney castle.
 With the foothills of the Alps in the background, the fairy-tale castle is enthroned on the hill at the foot of the Alpsee, which makes Neuschwanstein Castle almost seem like the backdrop of a fairy-tale movie.